Table of Contents

 The seeds of Trachyspermum roxburghianum (DC) Sprague, Synonym Carum roxburghianum Benth Hook.f. is used as the common substitute for Apium graveolens.

 It belongs to plant family Apiaceae or Umbelliferae.
-Below is given taxonomical classification of plant.
+Below is given taxonomical classification of the plant.

 - Kingdom: Plantae – Plants